wtre/iBMSC/README.md

 * Integration with Modify Section in Select Expansion Code.
 * Moving file tabs.
 Not sure if this will be doable with the current arrangement.
 * Saving all files on exiting application.
 Unsaved changes will be gone upon closing.

+# To Do List
+* Add support for saving new functions to iBMSC.
+* Add support for other locales, including new features (and renaming shortcuts).
+* Optimization?
+* Unavailable BMS File Tab features listed above.